On the resilience of cellular networks: how can national roaming help?: Dutch cellular networks as a case study

-\textbf{Mobile network operators:} Since we aim to analyze the resilience of each MNO, we first map each BS to one of the three MNOs based on the frequency range that each MNO owns \cite{frequentieoverzicht} (Table \ref{tab:frequency_statistics}).
-Table \ref{tab:frequency_statistics} also shows the number of BSs of these three MNOs.
-As can be seen from the operation frequencies listed in Table~\ref{tab:frequency_statistics}, currently, 5G deployments operate only in the low-band ($<$ 1 GHz) and mid-band 5G spectrum, i.e., 1 GHz to 2.6 GHz.
-Higher frequencies, such as 3.5 GHz which will become available after an auction in December 2023\footnote{\url{https://www.rijksoverheid.nl/actueel/nieuws/2022/05/12/adviescommissie-35-ghz-band-in-2023-in-gebruik-voor-mobiele-communicatie}}, are not yet available to the operators.
+As can be seen from the operation frequencies listed in Table~\ref{tab:frequency_statistics}, at the time of this study, 5G deployments operate only in the low-band ($<$ 1 GHz) and mid-band 5G spectrum, i.e., 1 GHz to 2.6 GHz.
+Higher frequencies, such as 3.5 GHz, are expected to become available after an auction in December 2023\footnote{\url{https://www.rijksoverheid.nl/actueel/nieuws/2022/05/12/adviescommissie-35-ghz-band-in-2023-in-gebruik-voor-mobiele-communicatie}}.
 We believe that our analysis can also provide insights to the MNOs on where the higher frequency cells should be deployed for capacity and coverage improvement.
-Fig.~\ref{fig:BS_example_enschede} illustrates the BS deployment of the municipality of Enschede for each provider.

-\textbf{BS transmission power:} The power provided in the dataset is the maximal EIRP that the BS can transmit (in dBW), which is an upper bound on the EIRP that will actually be transmitted.
-Comparing the values with the reported values in \cite{deruyck2014power} which are collected from different data sheets of network equipment manufacturers, we infer that the power values in the dataset represent the total power budget of a BS which is used for also other tasks such as air cooling or digital signal processing.
-Hence, we assume that every BS operates using $90\%$ of its maximum power recorded in the dataset. {We have not observed any significant differences in the power levels of different MNOs.}
+\textbf{BS transmission power:} The power provided in the dataset is the maximal EIRP that the BS can transmit~(in dBW), which is an upper bound on the EIRP that will actually be used.
+Comparing the values with the reported values in \cite{deruyck2014power} which are collected from data sheets of network equipment manufacturers, we infer that the power values in the dataset represent the total power budget of a BS which is used for also other tasks such as air cooling or digital signal processing.
+Hence, we assume that every BS operates using $90\%$ of its maximum power recorded in the dataset. {We have observed no significant differences in the power levels of different MNOs.}

 \textbf{Rate requirements:} In a cellular network, users can have different rate requirements based on their application.
 To represent the rate requirements, we assume a varying rate requirement, where each user gets assigned a rate requirement $C^\text{min}$ that is uniformly distributed in [$R_{\text{min}}$, $R_{\text{max}}$] Mbps.